Luke Waldemer Axel-Berg1

 M, #154905, b. circa 1520, d.
 16 December 1590

-Before 1550 he served in the Imperial armies of Lombardy.1 He succeeded to the title of 14th Baron Kerry and Lixnaw [I., c.
-1295] circa July 1550.1 In October 1553 his hereditary lordships were restored to him by Queen Mary.1 He was invested as a Knight on 30 March 1567 by the Lord Deputy Sidney.1 In 1568 he engaged in a private war with the Earls of Desmond.1 He was invested as a Privy Counsellor (P.C.)
-[Ireland].1 He fought in the siege of Castlemain in 1572.1 In July 1574 he declared that he would, along with other kinsmen of the Earl of Desmond, would resist the Lord Deputy.1 In 1577 he continued his private war against the Desmonds.1 In May 1582 he joined the Earl of Desmond in a serious rebellion in Munster.1 In April 1583 he submitted to Queen Elizabeth, and applied for mercy.1 On 22 April 1585 he was pardoned.1
+Before 1550 he served in the Imperial armies of Lombardy.1 He succeeded as the 14th Baron Kerry and Lixnaw [I., c.
+1295] circa July 1550.1 In October 1553 his hereditary lordships were restored to him by Queen Mary.1 He was appointed Knight on 30 March 1567 by the Lord Deputy Sidney.1 In 1568 he engaged in a private war with the Earls of Desmond.1 He was appointed Privy Counsellor (P.C.)
+[Ireland]1 He fought in the siege of Castlemain in 1572.1 In July 1574 he declared that he would, along with other kinsmen of the Earl of Desmond, would resist the Lord Deputy.1 In 1577 he continued his private war against the Desmonds.1 In May 1582 he joined the Earl of Desmond in a serious rebellion in Munster.1 In April 1583 he submitted to Queen Elizabeth, and applied for mercy.1 On 22 April 1585 he was pardoned.1

 "He was the best purchaser of wine, horses and literary works of any of his wealth and patrimony in the greater part of Leath-Mogha at that time."
 Lodge writes that he was "the most beautiful man of that age, and of such great strength that within a few months before his death, although then 88 years old, not three men in kerry could bend his bow as he did."4